Draft of Introduction Due: 12/6, by 11pm, est.

-You will need to select a narrow focus so that you can present a compelling argument in a short span of time which you will support with careful analysis of quotations from Griffith or other texts that we read and quotations or points from primary and secondary sources you have located.
+You will need to select a narrow focus so that you can present a compelling argument in a short span of time which you will support with careful analysis of quotations from Smith's or Phillips's essays and quotations or points from primary and secondary sources you have located.
 Primary sources include poems, stories, photographs, or interviews.
 Secondary sources include newspaper or journal articles.
 At least two of your sources must be peer reviewed journal articles.
 You must use parenthetical citations in your essay to acknowledge ideas from sources as you refer to them.
 Use the templates for incorporating and analyzing quotations in They Say/I Say.
 You can search the NYIT library's website and their databases for journal articles.
-You can also join and search the databases at the New York Public Library.
+You are also encouraged to use the articles in our Google Drive folder.
+To access further resources, you can join and search the databases at the New York Public Library.

 The rough and final drafts of your essays must be typed in 12 point, Times New Roman font, and demonstrate correct use of MLA style.
 You must include a list of works cited and cite all images you have used and sources you have consulted, including webpages.